NNPDF/reportengine/docs/DESIGN.md

 ```

-The job of `ResourceProcessor` is then figure out that these functions need
+The first job of `ResourceProcessor` is to figure out the appropriate
-to be called in the appropriate order.
+order in which these functions need to be called.

 ###Documentation